fengtingzhang/blog/_posts/2018-02-06-from-ruby-on-rails-to-event-driven-microservices.md

 modified_time: '2018-02-06T09:16:43.607-07:00'
 ---

-# From Ruby on rails to event driven micro apps at Fivrr
+# From Ruby on rails to event driven micro apps at Fiverr

 ## Persistence
 * Mysql